item(s) totaling $

 Displaying review 1

-Comments about CARQUEST by BWD Voltage Regulator:
+Comments about BWD Voltage Regulator:

 This was a simple fix for a problem that was just weird.
 My battery would some times go dead and was not charging and sometimes would charge.
 When testing the alternator first time around it showed good, and after several more checks it was good and bad.
 Took less than 15mins to replace.